00Osama/cure/README.md

 ## Backend

-Firebase remains the source of truth for auth + user profiles, Supabase for managing user images.
+Firebase remains the source of truth for auth + user profiles managment, Supabase for user images storage.

 1. Create a Supabase project.
 2. Copy your project URL + **anon/publishable** key into config (below).